Find cheap car insurance for bad drivers with accidents or speeding tickets on their driving record by comparing quotes online.

-A: it depends on whether or not you were at fault and the size of the claim resulting from the accident.
+A: it depends on whether or not you were at fault .
+It also depends on the size of the claim resulting from the accident.
 If the accident involves gross negligence (think DWI), you could be dropped by your car insurance company.
-This means you’ll pay a lot more for insurance since you’ll be considered “high risk” and need high risk auto insurance.
+This means you’ll pay a lot more for insurance.
+That's because you’ll be considered “high risk” and need high risk auto insurance.

 Keep in mind that auto insurance companies can’t change premiums in the middle of your policy’s term for any reason.
 Rate increases can only occur during policy renewals.
-So, if your accident happened in January and your policy doesn’t renew until July, several months will pass before you receive any related rate increase.
+So, say your accident happened in January and your policy doesn’t renew until July.
+Several months will pass before you receive any related rate increase.

 A: Why, at QuoteWizard of course!